Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Review of Voltage Level-Shifters (VLS)

+Another widely explored architecture is the \ac{CMLS}, shown in Fig.~\ref{fig_ls_litrev}(b)~\cite{ref6,ref2,ref3}.
+In this topology, a current mirror replaces the cross-coupled PMOS latch to alleviate the strong contention in \ac{DCVS} structures.
+While this approach improves the current balance between pull-up and pull-down paths, it introduces a different limitation.
+Specifically, the diode-connected PMOS transistor in the mirror branch establishes a continuous current path, resulting in a large standby current.
+This results in increased static power consumption even when the circuit is not switching.

+A third architecture with improved static power behavior is the \ac{WCMLS}, depicted in Fig.~\ref{fig_ls_litrev}(c)~\cite{ref_wil,ref1}.
+In this topology, a feedback PMOS transistor is inserted between the NMOS branch and the diode-connected PMOS device.
+When the output node transitions high, the feedback transistor automatically turns off, effectively interrupting the static current path and reducing standby power consumption.
+Although this configuration suppresses leakage current, it introduces additional limitations.
+Because the current flowing through the mirror branch is substantially reduced, the available output drive current is reduced, degrading the achievable output voltage swing and increasing propagation delay.
+Furthermore, the gate node of the feedback PMOS may become floating under certain operating conditions, potentially affecting circuit robustness and stability.

-This problem ultimately limits the conversion range of the voltage level shifter.
-In fact, either the NMOSs should be significantly larger, which most of the time is not possible, or the range of available values for $V_{DDL}$ will be reduced.
-To overcome this issue, \cite{ref_comp6} proposed a current limiter technique to reduce the pull-up current.
-While the proposed solution does mitigate the contention current when compared to DCVS topologies, it degrades the output swing due to the lower current.
-The limited swing inverter in~\cite{ref_LSc} reduces power but suffers from incomplete pull-up transitions, resulting in static current loss~\cite{ref_LSa}.
+Given the inherent limitations of baseline architectures, numerous modifications have been proposed in the literature to improve the performance of conventional \acp{VLS}.
+For example, a current-limiter technique was introduced in~\cite{ref_comp6} to reduce the pull-up current in \ac{DCVS}-based structures and mitigate contention.
+Although this method lowers the contention current, it also reduces the available output current, thereby degrading the output voltage swing.
+Similarly, the limited-swing inverter approach proposed in~\cite{ref_LSc} reduces power consumption but suffers from incomplete pull-up transitions, leading to additional static current losses~\cite{ref_LSa}.